 Is It Safe to Take Fish Oil Before Surgery & Medical Procedures?

-For years, doctors have advised patients to stop taking fish oil before surgery.
+For years, doctors have advised patients undergoing surgery to stop taking fish oil before their procedure.
 Because omega-3 fish oil and cod liver oils have a noted blood thinning effect, it was long believed that consuming these kinds of oils could increase a patient’s risk of bleeding during an operation.

-New studies, however, have extensively documented that taking omega-3 supplements before operations not only appears to be safe, but may even be highly beneficial.
+New studies, however, have documented that fish oil supplementation before operations not only appears to be safe, but may even be highly beneficial.

 Is Fish Oil Before Surgery Really a Risk?